msg43/Knowledge_Chipper/README.md

 The desktop app has tabs for different operations:

-- **🎬 YouTube Extraction**: Process YouTube videos and playlists
+- **🎬 YouTube Extraction**: Process YouTube videos and playlists with speaker diarization support
-- **🎵 Audio Transcription**: Process local audio/video files
+- **🎵 Audio Transcription**: Process local audio/video files with quality retry and GPU acceleration
-- **📝 Summarization**: Create summaries from transcripts
+- **📝 Summarization**: Create summaries from transcripts with claim tier validation
-- **📊 Content Analysis**: Generate summaries, knowledge maps, entity extraction, and relationship analysis
+- **📊 Process Management**: Full pipeline processing with transcription, summarization, and MOC generation
+- **🔍 Claim Search**: Explore and search extracted claims across all processed content
-- **👁️ File Watcher**: Automatically process new files
+- **👁️ File Watcher**: Automatically process new files as they're added to watched folders
-- **⚙️ Settings**: Configure API keys, hardware performance options, and preferences
+- **⚙️ API Keys**: Configure API keys, hardware performance options, and preferences

 **Navigation:** Click tabs to switch between operations.
 All settings are saved automatically.